nandazman/npm-package-test/README.md

 # Boilerplate NPM Package

-This is a repository that supports an upcoming blog post on <https://developers.deepgram.com>.
+This is a repository that supports an upcoming blog post at <https://developers.deepgram.com/blog/2021/12/build-npm-packages/>.

 This package is published and can be used by installing it: